envoyproxy/nighthawk/README.md

 values.
 Default: 1.

 --tunnel-tls-context <string>
-Upstream TlS context configuration in json.Required to encapsulate in HTTP3Example (json):
+Upstream TlS context configuration in json.
+Required to encapsulate in HTTP3 Example (json):
 {common_tls_context:{tls_params:{cipher_suites:["-ALL:ECDHE-RSA-AES128
 -SHA"]}}}

 --tunnel-uri <string>
-The uri of the proxy.
+The address of the proxy.
+Possible values: [http1, http2, http3].
+The default protocol is 'http1'

 --tunnel-protocol <http1|http2|http3>
 The protocol for setting up tunnel encapsulation.
 Possible values:
 [http1, http2, http3].
 The default protocol is 'http1' Combinations
 not supported currently are protocol = HTTP3 and tunnel_protocol =
-HTTP1 and protocol = HTTP3 and tunnel_protocol = HTTP3.
-When protocol is
+HTTP1. and protocol = HTTP3 and tunnel_protocol = HTTP3.
+When protocol
-set to HTTP3 and tunneling is enabled, the CONNECT-UDP method is used.
-Otherwise, the HTTP CONNECT method is used.
+is set to HTTP3 and tunneling is enabled, the CONNECT-UDP method is used Otherwise, the HTTP CONNECT method is used

 --http3-protocol-options <string>
 HTTP3 protocol options (envoy::config::core::v3::Http3ProtocolOptions)